renesalvacion/How-To-Make-API-Integration-in-ASP-NET/README.md

     }
 }

-🧩 3.
-Create the User Controller
+🧩 Step 3: Create the User Controller
-📂 Step 3: Create a Controllers folder

-Add a file named UserController.cs:
+Controllers/UserController.cs

 using Microsoft.AspNetCore.Mvc;
 using app.Models;